-My dad frequently spoke about the grandeur of the surrounding cliff faces and peaks, commenting on how Yosemite Valley is almost too beautiful to be real.
+My dad frequently spoke about the grandeur of the surrounding cliff faces and peaks, commenting on how the Yosemite Valley was almost too beautiful to be real.
 So naturally Yosemite had always been on my bucket list growing up.
-And despite the little time I did have I was so glad I got to experience the park in person rather than on the back of an old postcard.
+Despite the little time I had to visit the park I was so glad I got to experience it in person instead of on the back of an old postcard.

 I'm the type of traveller who wants to make the most out of every experience.
-I find it very difficult to sit still and take my time, often finding myself rushing from Point A to B. Because of this I knew I'd have to strategically plan out all the 'must-see' sites of the park if I was going to do them in 2 full days.
+I find it very difficult to sit still and take my time, often finding myself rushing from Point A to B. Because of this, I knew I would have to strategically plan all the 'must-see' sites of the park if I was going to conquer them in 2 full days.
 I'm also an avid hiker, so I wanted to find adequate time to walk a few of the well known trails.

 DAY 1 - HALF DAY